Information for our First-time Visitors & Guests

 Orthodox Christians worship with their whole bodies as well as with words.
 At times you will see people bow, make the sign of the cross, venerate (kiss) icons, light candles and stand for the majority of the service.
 If you are new to our church, no one expects you to do these things - please feel free to sit or stand, and to participate to the degree that you are comfortable with.

-As a visitor you are most welcome to: light candles in front of icons, venerate the icon or gospel book on the centre stand and kiss the Priest's blessing cross and receive blessed bread at the conclusion of the service.
+As a visitor you are most welcome to light candles in front of icons, venerate the icon or gospel book on the centre stand, be anointed with oil at Vigil, or to kiss the Priest's blessing cross & receive blessed bread at the conclusion of the Divine Liturgy.
 That said, Holy Communion is only for Orthodox Christians - the people receiving Holy Communion will have prepared themselves with prayer, fasting and a recent Confession.